-- Was made ineligible by a previous change to the external legislation if that change allows for grandfathering. - Is made ineligible as a result of a change to this investment policy. - Is in breach of the investment policy due to a change of circumstance (e.g., because the investment has been downgraded or has had its credit rating withdrawn post purchase). - Is in breach due to a change of portfolio size or composition (e.g. because the overall portfolio size has decreased and as a result the percentage of total portfolio limit which applies to individual remaining investments increases and therefore causes a breach).
+- Was made ineligible by a previous change to the external legislation if that change allows for grandfathering. - Is made ineligible due to a change to this Investment Policy. - Is in breach of the investment policy due to a change of circumstance (e.g., because the investment has been downgraded or has had its credit rating withdrawn post purchase). - Is in breach due to a change of portfolio size or composition (e.g. because the overall portfolio size has decreased and as a result the percentage of total portfolio limit which applies to individual remaining investments increases and therefore causes a breach).